brunorene/javip/README.md

 # javip
-A Vip develop in pure Java
+A Vip developed in pure Java